zriyansh/signoz.io/blog/2022-06-27-opentelemetry-visualization.md

 ---
-title: Getting started with OpenTelemetry visualization
+title: Getting Started with OpenTelemetry Visualization
 slug: opentelemetry-visualization
-date: 2023-09-14
+date: 2024-01-29
 tags: [OpenTelemetry, SigNoz]
 authors: [ankit_anand]
 description: OpenTelemetry provides language-specific client libraries to instrument application code for generating telemetry data.
 You can then use a backend analysis tool to visualize the collected OpenTelemetry data.
 In this article, we will see what types of OpenTelemetry visualizations are possible and how to use a backend analysis tool for OpenTelemetry visualization...